suncoast-devs/handbook/lessons/react-state/index.md

 </ul>
 ```

-Try clicking on each of the cells on the board and we should see messages in our
+Try clicking on each of the cells on the board, and we should see messages in
-developer console that match up with the row and column we have been clicking!
+our developer console that matches up with the row and column we have been
+clicking!

 # Step 5 - Update the state

-For this we will use the Tic Tac Toe API.
-Reading the API it appears we need to
+For this, we will use the Tic Tac Toe API.
+Reading the API, it appears we need
-"Create a new game" to get a "Game ID" so that we can register moves.
+to "Create a new game" to get a "Game ID" so that we can register moves.

 We'll make a small change to our UI to add a button: